semgrep/semgrep-docs/docs/kb/integrations/defect-dojo-integration.md

 1. In DefectDojo:
     1. Create your [**product**](https://defectdojo.github.io/django-DefectDojo/usage/models/#products).
-    2. In that DefectDojo product, create an [engagement](https://defectdojo.github.io/django-DefectDojo/usage/models/#engagement) called `semgrep`.
+    2. In that DefectDojo product, create an engagement (it is a description of the import you will run), called `semgrep`.
 This is a CI/CD engagement type.
 2. Run a semgrep scan with flags `--json --output report.json` to generate a JSON report.

 Now, you are ready to use the [DefectDojo API](https://defectdojo.github.io/django-DefectDojo/integrations/api-v2-docs/).